 Never look back at your partner hitting the lob.
 Keep looking forward, noticing what your opponents are doing and notifying your partner.

 Careful when hitting the smash.
-If you are close to the net when you hit it, use full power, make sure the ball bounces high off the back wall and back into your side of the court.
+If you are close to the net when you hit it, use full power, try to get the ball to bounce high off the back wall and back into your side of the court.

-If you are closer to the service line when hitting the smash, it’s more effective to hit a slower under-spin shot called “tray-smash”.
+If you are closer to the service line when hitting the smash, it’s more effective to hit a slower under-spin shot called “tray-smash” (also known as “bandeja”).
 Its purpose is to keep the pressure on your opponents and maintain your position at the net.
 This type of smash ensures the ball stays low after it bounces off the back wall.
 If instead you go for power, the ball may come back high off the back wall to the area of the net and could be an easy put away for your opponents.

 If you see your opponent winding up for a hard-smash, you should start moving up to the net anticipating a high bounce from the back wall (see below).

 Moving up against a Hard-Smash

 A hard-smash will most likely bounce from the back wall into the area of the net.

 If you’ve just hit a lob and you see that your opponent is loading up to hit a hard-smash, one of the players on your team should quickly start moving up towards the net in an attempt to contact the ball as it comes back from your back wall.
 The other player should stay back moving towards the center to cover the back of the court, in case the hard smash in only a fake, and the ball is hit softly.